High Temperature Fabrics

 Vermiculite Coated Fabric（800℃）

-Vermiculite Fiberglass fabrics are very high-performance fabrics among high-temperature fabrics.
+Vermiculite coated e glass cloth are very high-performance fabrics among high temperature fabrics.

 Due to the high-temperature resistance of vermiculite coated and the flame retardant ability of glass fiber, it is very suitable for welding protection.
-Vermiculite coated also has wear-resistant characteristics, so vermiculite-coated fiberglass fabric has extreme resistance in extreme environments.
+Vermiculite coated also has wear-resistant characteristics, so vermiculite glass cloth has extreme resistance in extreme environments.
 Durability.

-Silica Fabrics have high strength and abrasion resistance in heat-resistant fabric.
+Silica Fabrics have high strength and abrasion resistance in high temperature heat resistant fabric.

 High-purity standard silica fabrics are ideal for heat shields, welding curtains, and insulation blankets because their temperature resistance exceeds 1000°C.

 PTFE-Polytetrafluorethylene can be called "special" because it utilizes the globe.
 Nothing other plastic product can match its extensive buildings.